codybarr/planning-poker/README.md

 ## Usage

-You can start developing by running `npm run dev` and opening [http://localhost:1999](http://localhost:1999) in your browser.
-When you're ready, you can deploy your application on to the PartyKit cloud with `npm run deploy`.
+Start by running `bun run dev` to spin up the app and server.

+Access local dev at: http://localhost:5173

 ## Debugging